double-great/alt-text/README.md

 Warning:

-> Alt text length should be less than 100 characters, it is currently characters.
+> Alt text length should be less than 100 characters, it is currently characters

 ### Image is link